Enable HTTP Security Headers

 What are HTTP Security Headers?

-When users visit a website on a browser(Google Chrome, Microsoft Edge etc..) they request a page from the web server.
-Then web server responds to the browser request with content along with HTTP Security Headers which contains Metadata.
+When users visit a website on a browser(Google Chrome, Microsoft Edge, etc), they request a page from the web server.
+Then the web server responds to the browser request with content along with HTTP Security Headers, which contain Metadata.
 These Headers tell browsers how to behave while handling website content coming from the server.
-We can use these Security Headers to outline communication and improve web securities.
-Let’s take a look at the three vital Security Headers which protect our websites.
+We can use these Security Headers to outline communication and improve web security.
+Let’s take a look at the three vital Security Headers that protect our websites.

 • X-XSS-Protection